| Children love playing with water, so activities

 eyes.

-can be more fun outside as any breeze will carry the bubbles away;
+Bubble activities can be done anywhere but can be more fun outside as any breeze will carry the bubbles away; if it is damp outside the bubbles will also last longer.

-- Ask the children where they might see bubbles at home, when
+- Ask the children where they might see bubbles at home, when washing up, bath time etc.

 - Using some bought blowers let the children blow some bubbles.